vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 like made thereon yield a thousand-fold reward.
 Divākaravrata-begin on a Sunday with Hasta nakṣatra; this

-to be on seven Sundays; vāravrata; Sun to be worshipped in a lotus with twelve petals drawn on the ground and twelve Adityas are to be assigned separately to each of 12 petals in order viz.
-Sūrya, Divākara, Vivasvat, Bhaga, Varuna, Indra, Aditya, Savitr, Arka, Mārtanda, Ravi, Bhāskara, and Vedic and other mantras to be repeated; KKV
+to be on seven Sundays; vāravrata; Sun to be worshipped in a lotus with twelve petals drawn on the ground and twelve Ādityas are to be assigned separately to each of 12 petals in order viz.
+Sūrya, Divākara, Vivasvat, Bhaga, Varuna, Indra, Āditya, Savitr, Arka, Mārtanda, Ravi, Bhāskara, and Vedic and other mantras to be repeated; KKV

 23-25, HV II.
 523-533 ( from Bhav.)
 Dipadūnavrata-To light lamps fed with ghee or sesame oil at

-every puṇyakāla ( such as ) Saṅkrānti, eclipse, ekādaśī and particularly for one month from Aśvina paurṇamāsi to K. paurṇamāsi with Vedic mantras (like Rg.
+every puṇyakāla ( such as ) Saṅkrānti, eclipse, ekādaśī and particularly for one month from Aśvina paurṇamāsi to K. paurṇamāsi with Vedic mantras (like R̥g.
 VIII.
 11. 7, Vāj.
 S. 26.
 6 and 33.92 ) in temples, rivers, wells, trees, cowpons, roads, where four roads meet, in houses; yields great merit.
 Vide Anuśāsana 98.
 45–54, Agni 200, Aparārka pp. 370-372, HV II, 476-48% (from Bhav.
 U), KR 403-405 and Dana

 sāgara pp. 458-462.
 Dīpalaksaṇa-Bṭ.
 S. ( 83.
 1-2) deals with the prognostications